obulka/electricipy/README.md

 ### Stepper Motor Control

-Spin the motor one time in one minute, assuming you are using a TMC2209 stepper motor driver and have it hooked up to the specified pins.
+This example rotates the motor ccw at 1Hz for 1min, then rotates it cw a quarter turn in 15s, and finally completes a full ccw rotation in 1s.
+This assumes you are using a TMC2209 stepper motor driver and have it hooked up to the specified pins.
 Motor control is a work in progress.
+Note that a negative angle will rotate clockwise, but not a negative speed (it's not velocity!)

 ```python
 from electricipy.raspi.motors import stepper